EmGeeData/neuralknot.ai-ansi-blog/src/styles/themes/README.md

 ## 🎨 Available Themes

 This directory contains color themes for your BBS terminal blog.
 Each theme defines the same CSS custom properties with different color values.
+The collection includes 15 themes ranging from authentic monochrome terminals to modern developer palettes.

 ### Theme Files